-To the best of our knowledge and belief, no prohibited non-audit services have been provided.
+To the best of our knowledge and belief, no prohibited non-audit services referred to in the Audit Regulation (537/2014) Article 5.1 have been provided.

-We have been the auditor of the Company for 3 years from the election by the general meeting of the shareholders on 21 September 2021 for the accounting year 2021.
+We have been the auditor of Odfjell Rig III Ltd for 4 years from the election by the general meeting of the shareholders on 21 September 2021 for the accounting year 2021.